AyubsWrld/Zettelkatsen/00 - Flashcards/C++/Preprocessor/Preprocessor.md

 What is a transitive include ? ;; When you `#include` something into one file but that file contained `#include` to another file .

+What are header guards and how do they work ? ;; Header guards utilize Conditional Compilation directives to include class definitions so that they are not included within the same

+What is an alternative for basic header guards ? ;; `#pragma once`